 - Green tea: Green tea is rich in a natural antioxidant known as epigallocatechin 3 gallate.
 This is not found in most other teas.
 This antioxidant helps fight toxins in the body and reduces the production of inflammatory chemicals associated with arthritis.
-It is also said to have the ability to prevent the cartilage damage.
-Green tea also aids in weight loss which in turn reduces the pressure on joints and lowers pain.
+It is also said to have the ability to prevent cartilage damage.
+The health benefits of green tea also aid in weight loss which in turn reduces the pressure on joints and lowers pain.
 Drinking green tea in the morning helps in relaxing the body and prevents the pain.

 In case you have a concern or query you can always consult an expert & get answers to your questions!